The Bun Creatinine Ratio. The Biomarkers of Hydration and Renal Function.

 1. Dehydration is one of the factors that causes a high BUN creatinine ratio.
 Since you are affecting one side of the equation.
 The good news is that this is reversible by increasing the fluids consumed (consult your nephrologist if you are on dialysis) to get a lower BUN:creatinine ratio.

-A person of 40 years of age and 150lb ran a couple of miles in the scorching heat without a drink.
+A 40 year old person at age and 150lb runs in the scorching heat without a drink.
 If we sampled this person’s lab, his chemistry profile may look something like: BUN level of 28 mg/dl and creatinine of 1.1 mg/dl.
 Notice, that the BUN/Creatinine ratio in this case is higher than 20.
 Therefore, we can conclude that this individual is dehydrated.
 If this same person had a bottle of water (1liter or 32oz water bottle) the lab profile would change to:

 BUN of 16 mg/dl and creatinine of 0.95 mg/dl.
 In this example with a bottle of water the BUN/Creatinine ratio is less than 20 and BUN and creatinine have normalized.

 In summary, a high BUN-Creatinine ratio – more than 20 and the person has a normal creatinine, usually indicates dehydration.
-However, if BUN and creatinine are both elevated significantly and the ratio is < 20, it may indicate an underlying kidney problem.
+However, if BUN and creatinine are both elevated significantly and the ratio is greater than 20, it may indicate an underlying kidney problem.

 2. A kidney problem can be the cause of a high BUN:creatinine ratio.
 In this regard, both BUN and creatinine are elevated proportionately, and the ratio hence is not necessarily higher than 20.